Home to over 5 million people and 800 miles of coastline, Costa Rica is one of the safest and most popular destinations in Central America.

 Backpacker Travel– Expect to camp, stay at hostels and guest houses for about $15-$40 USD a night.
 Hostel Geeks Website has a lot of great options for hostels in Costa Rica.

 Comfort Travel – The comfort traveler will want a hot shower and air-condition usually found at most properties rated three stars and above.
 Rooms in this budget typically cost $80 -$250 USD a night.
-I enjoyed staying at Hotel Costa Verde during my time near Antonio Manuel National Park and Croc’s Resort and Casino on Jaco Beach.
+I enjoyed staying at Hotel Costa Verde near Antonio Manuel National Park and Croc’s Resort and Casino on Jaco Beach.

 Mid-range and luxury hotels may offer complimentary airport transportation, so make sure you check with your accommodation’s offerings to avoid additional fees.